Edlesborough SurgeryTel: 01525 221630

 Pitstone 01525 223211

 All doctors have pre bookable appointments.
 Please be aware that these are allocated 10 minutes.
 Your doctor will attempt to answer all of your queries in this time.
-However, the may ask you to book a further appointment, if necessary.
-Our doctors will endeavour to keep to their schedules, however occasionally unforseen delays may occur and we apologise and ask for your understanding at these times
+However, they may ask you to book a further appointment, if necessary.
+Our doctors will endeavour to keep to their schedules, however occasionally unforseen delays may occur and we apologise and ask for your understanding at these times.

 In general our doctors prefer to look after their own group of patients so that they can provide continuity of care.
 Recently we have contacted all patients advising them of their named GP, if you wish to confirm this please contact the surgery.
 Routine doctors appointments are also bookable on-line.
 Our GPs also do extended hours surgeries early mornings late evenings and some Saturday mornings.
 If you would like one of these appointments please ask at reception.